LouisKong/louiskong.github.io/_pages/biography.md

 Education
 ======
-* Ph.D in Electrical and Computer Engineering (ECE), University of Macau, 2024 (expected)
+* Ph.D in Electrical and Computer Engineering (ECE), University of Macau, 2024
 * M.S. in Mechanical Engineering (ME), Hong Kong University of Science and Technology, 2020
 * M.S. in Electric and Computer Engineering (ECE), National University of Singapore, 2018
 * B.S. in Automation, Shandong University, 2016